-The Alternate ELPAC will be aligned to the English language development connectors and are linked to the 2012 California English Language Development Standards (ELD) through the ELD Connectors.
+The Alternate ELPAC is aligned to the English language development connectors and linked to the 2012 California English Language Development Standards (ELD) through the ELD Connectors.
 The Alternate ELPAC balances maximum accessibility while maintaining the intended construct(s) to be assessed as defined by the 2012 ELD Standards though reduced in depth, breadth and complexity.

 The purpose of the Alternate ELPAC is twofold: